sreiter/ProMesh/readme_compilation.txt

 (`doxygen` is required in your commandline environment for this to work)

 This will update the scripting documentation in ProMesh's *docs* folder.
 ProMesh has to be linked again to reflect the changes (e.g., by calling `make` again).

-DEPLOY PROMESH ON OSX
-If you'd like to deploy ProMesh4 to older MacOSX systems, you may want to adjust the following vars in the build/CMakeCache.txt file of the associated lib_grid and ProMesh build (also Tetgen, if used) Please first check which SDKs are actually installed.
-    //Build architectures for OSX
-    CMAKE_OSX_ARCHITECTURES:STRING=i386     // x86_64 would be an alternative option

-    //Minimum OS X version to target for deployment (at runtime); newer
-    // APIs weak linked.
-Set to empty string for default value.
-    CMAKE_OSX_DEPLOYMENT_TARGET:STRING=10.5

-    //The product will be built against the headers and libraries located
-    // inside the indicated SDK.
-    CMAKE_OSX_SYSROOT:PATH=/Developer/SDKs/MacOSX10.5.sdk